MartinHodges/java-meet-up-27-nov-24/README.md

 ```

 Once you have this, it can now be turned into a Docker
 image.
-Use the following, remembering to use the profile:
+Use the following, remembering to use the
+appropriate profile:
 ```
 docker build -t aquarium-api-<profile>:01 -f Dockerfile.<profile> .
 ```
 This is using the local cluster profile.
 Use the other
 Dockerfile for the `k8s-debug` version.

-To simplify this process, there is a
-script you can use from the root of the project

 ### Loading the Docker image